 Frequently asked questions

 No it doesn’t.
 Direct heat gives you a slightly crisper outside with a nice flavor, but indirect gives you a more tender outside.
-What is important is that you reach around 350-375 on the grill.

 Other great grilled dishes